kindofdev/hacker-news-aggregator/README.md

 Its mission is to collect the top 30 commenter names and count the total comments of the top 30 stories.

-  - Listen to `StoryResChan` to get the stories processed by `TopStoriesManager`.
+  - Listen to `StoryResChan` to get the stories processed by `TopStoriesCollector`.
 For each collected story it gets the commentIds and then triggers multiple requests (`GetComment`) into channel `ItemReqChan` (same place as requests for stories).
-Also in this case `HttpWorker`s will collect these requests from the channel in order to processed them, and finally put the results in channel `CommentResChan`.
-Once it gets the top 30 stories, it won't request more work from `HttpWorker`s.
+Also in this case `HttpClient`s will collect these requests from the channel in order to processed them, and finally put the results in channel `CommentResChan`.
+Once it gets the top 30 stories, it won't request more work from `HttpClient`s.
 Note that this collection happens sequentially with collection of comments (next step).

   - `CommentAggregator` also listens to `CommentResChan` to get processed comments and aggregate the results (**top 10 commenter names**).
 Here the logic is as follows.